brutus/wtforms-html5/README.md

 ## Testing and Contribution

-__WTForms HTML5 Widgets__ is at home at: https://github.com/brutus/wtforms-html5/
+__WTForms HTML5__ is at home at: https://github.com/brutus/wtforms-html5/

 If you find any bugs, issues or anything, please use the [issue tracker][].

 ### Testing

 There are some __doctest__ in the module.
-You can run them from the _source directory_ like this: `python -m doctest wtformshtml5.py`.
+You can run them from the _source directory_ like this: `python -m doctest wtforms_html5.py`.
 If you want to run the __test cases__, run `python -m unittest discover`  (also from the _source directory_).